 And while there of course I ate a lot of different types of King Cake!
 I even ate a King Cake hamburger.
 Yes.
 I. Did.
 The food truck @FoodDrunknola sold them at the King Cake Festival.
 To my surprise, it was deliciously sweet and savory.
 Yum.

 I was fortunate to visit Impact Elementary School at their Family Literacy Night.
 And had delightful visits at Port Allen Elementary and North Iberville Elementary.
 Watch these Port Allen Pre-K students dance! 🎶🎶

-Today I want to share another easy King Cake recipe.
+Today I want to share another easy king cake recipe.
 The recipe in my book,THE KING CAKE BABY, uses frozen bread dough with a cinnamon-sugar filling and includes a recipe for making a Cream Cheese icing.
-In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, and a can of Pillsbury Cream Cheese icing.
+In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, colored sugar sprinkles, and a can of Pillsbury Cream Cheese icing.
 Easy peasy!
-The only thing easier than making this King Cake is picking one up at your favorite grocery or bakery.
+The only thing easier than making this king cake is picking one up at your favorite grocery or bakery.

 Pillsbury Crescent Dough Sheet King Cake Recipe

 cinnamon sugar mix: ½ c. granulated sugar + 2 tablespoons cinnamon